Skip to contents

 Figure 1: Municipal boundaries of Logroño using a tile as a basemap

-Alpha value on tiles
+Alpha values in tiles

 Some tiles can be loaded with or without an alpha (transparency) value, which controls layer transparency:

-galicia <- esp_get_ccaa("Galicia", epsg = 3857)
+galicia <- esp_get_ccaa_siane("Galicia", epsg = 3857)

 # Example without transparency.